Super-8 U11 - U12

 All Teams will participate in the year end Super-8 Soccerfest on the weekend after Thanksgiving.
 All teams play two games on one day.

-ABSENT OR MISSING REF PROCEDURE - Due to the shortage of fields and officials, games will not be rescheduled due to the absence of a referee.
-If no referee is available for a game, the coaches of the teams must agree to appoint someone to officiate that game.
+ABSENT OR MISSING REF - Due to shortages of fields and officials, games will not be rescheduled due to the absence of a referee.
+If no referee shows up for a game, the coaches of the teams must agree to appoint someone to officiate that game.
 ALL GAMES MUST START ON TIME.

-PLAYER PICK UP - If a team is short players for a game, players may be brought up from one age group below (with coach permission) to make a maximum of 9 players (including pickups).
+PLAYER PICK UP - If a team is short players for a game (minimum required to play is 7), players may be brought up from your Club from one age group below (with coach permission) to make a maximum of 9 players (including pickups).
+If you have more than that show up, the ‘picked-up’ player may not play.
 Players brought up must not miss their own game to play for another team.
 If a team is still short players, then coaches are asked to mix the players up and have a scrimmage to allow those that are able to attend to have a game.
 Players may NOT be brought up for the Super-8 Soccerfest.
+A player may only be picked up by your team a maximum of three times during the season

 THE BASIC COMPULSORY EQUIPMENT of a player is mandated by FIFA Law#4 and comprises the following separate items: A jersey, shorts, soccer socks, shin guards and cleats.